René Colato Laínez

-René Colato Laínez (born May 23, 1970, in San Salvador, El Salvador) is a Hispanic educator and author of several bilingual/multicultural award winning children's books.
+René Colato Laínez (born May 23, 1970, in San Salvador, El Salvador) is a Hispanic educator and author of several bilingual/multicultural award-winning children's books.
 His books reflect the Hispanic immigrant experience from a child’s point of view, covering topics such as cultural identity issues, the difficulties of learning a second language, and missing a loved one.
-Most of his books are based in his own experiences.
+Most of his books are based on his own experiences.

 Early life

 As a child, Colato Laínez was inspired to write by his maternal granduncle, Jorge Buenaventura Lainez, a famous writer in El Salvador.
-Colato Laínez left his country at the age of 14 during the Salvadoran Civil War, settling in Los Angeles, California where he entered high school and became an active contributor to the school’s Spanish-language newspaper.
+Colato Laínez left his country at the age of 14 during the Salvadoran Civil War, settling in Los Angeles, California, where he entered high school and became an active contributor to the school's Spanish-language newspaper.

 Career

-In 1993, Colato Laínez received a B.A. and teaching credentials from California State University, Northridge and became an elementary school teacher in Sun Valley, California.
+In 1993, Colato Laínez received a B.A. and teaching credentials from California State University, Northridge, and became an elementary school teacher in Sun Valley, California.
 While in college, he wrote short stories.
 In 2005, he earned an M.F.A. from the Vermont College of Fine Arts.
-He started submitting his stories to publishers in 2001 and his first book, Waiting for Papá/Esperando a papá got published in 2004.
+He started submitting his stories to publishers in 2001.
+His first book, Waiting for Papá/Esperando a papá, was published in 2004.
 Along with his literary career, Colato Lainez continues to teach elementary school in Los Angeles.